daafith/jenkinsSandbox/README.md

 # jenkinsSandbox

-For fiddling with the Jenkinsfile
+For fiddling with the Jenkinsfile and whatever you want to try out.